Orso2p2n/orso2p2n.github.io/_posts/portfolio/dead_cells_updates/2022-06-23-breaking-barriers.md

 ![](/assets/img/posts/portfolio/dead-cells-updates/29/color_widget.gif){: width="600"}
 _Gif of interacting with the color widget._

 We then just had to take the color chosen by the player in the options, and apply it everywhere relevant.
-This worked out of the box for some elements, who were already built to be easily recolored, but most icons had to be reworked in order for them to work.
+This worked out of the box for some elements, which were already built to be easily recolored, but most icons had to be reworked in order for them to work.

 We needed a way to easily recolor only certain parts of icons.
 By using a singular color channel (Red, Green or Blue) per stat, we could then use a custom shader to assign the user-chosen colors to the right stat.

-The first step to make this work was to change all the icons as follow:
+The first step in making this work was to change all the icons as follows:

 ![](/assets/img/posts/portfolio/dead-cells-updates/29/scroll_recolor_schema.png)
 _Example of the icon edit process, using the "All Stats Up Scroll" icon._